-The Breaking Down Barriers project seeks to inform and shape policy and practice to break cycles of poverty and disadvantage in Australia.
+The Breaking Down Barriers project seeks to inform policy and practice to break cycles of poverty and disadvantage in Australia.
+In partnership with the Paul Ramsay Foundation, the project addresses the need for accessing better data that will allow an increased understanding of socio-economic disadvantage.

 Our Research